NAPABA Law Foundation Scholarship Frequently Asked Questions

 What if I exceed the page length?

 We believe writing concisely is a skill.
-Please do not allow your essay to exceed 500 words.
+Please do not allow your essay to exceed word count.

 When will I know if I am awarded a scholarship?

-Awardees will be notified directly in October.
-On occasion, notification occurs in early November.
-All candidates will receive notification on their finals status.
+Awardees will be notified based on the schedule outlined in the application.
 It is not necessary to email NLF for an update.

 Can I contact NLF if I have questions?